LOADING ...

 the back of each one, and he stopped me there and said, "Kid, I want

-you to go and sit down on that bench that Group W ....
+you to go and sit down on that bench that says W ....
 NOW kid!!"

 And I, I walked over to the, to the there, and there is, Group W's

-where they put you if you may not be moral enough to the army after
+they put you if you may not be moral enough to join the army after

-committing your special crime, and there was all of mean nasty ugly
+committing your special crime, and there was all kinds of mean ugly

 rapers!
-Father rapers right there on the bench next to me!
+Father rapers sitting right there on the bench to me!
 And

-they was mean and nasty and ugly and horrible guys sitting on the
+was mean and nasty and ugly and horrible crime-type guys sitting on the

 bench next to me.
-And the meanest, ugliest, nastiest one, the
+And the meanest, ugliest, one, the meanest

-father raper of them all, was coming over to me and he was mean 'n'
+father raper of them all, was over to me and he was mean 'n' ugly

 'n' 'n' horrible and all kind of things and he sat down next to me